-If a node does not leave cleanly, this is because the host crashed or because some cluster component decided to make the node leave on an emergency basis.
+If a node does not leave a cluster cleanly, this is because it crashed or because some cluster component made the node leave on an emergency basis.
 The ensuing cluster reconfiguration calls the VxVM abort function.
-This function makes an attempt to halt all access to shared volumes at once, though the operation does wait until I/O that is at the disk completes.
+This procedure immediately attempts to halt all access to shared volumes, although it does wait until pending I/O from or to the disk completes.